cosbi-research/beesl/README.md

 python bioscripts/preprocess.py --corpus $CORPUS_FOLDER --masking no
 ```

-The BeeSL prediction file can be converted into the BioNLP standoff format with the following two lines.
+The unmasked BeeSL prediction file can be converted into the BioNLP standoff format with the following two lines.
 An `output/` folder will be created in the BeeSL project with the converted files:

 ```
 # Merge predicted labels